chaimpollak/parking/README.md

 This program uses the monte carlo method to simulate an approximation of the time

-bieng wasted by either driver and plots them on a graph.
+being wasted by either driver and plots them on a graph.

 I have included the graph in this repository as parking1000.png